I don’t know what to expect!

 Do you guide men?

 Yes of course!
-Although our group events are women-only, our bespoke adventures (walking and trail running) are available to everyone and anyone.
+Although our group events are women-only, our bespoke adventures (walking and trail running) are available to everyone.
 Just get in touch to let us know your aspirations!
+You can see our Equality Policy here.

 How can we help reduce our impact on the environment?